Criminology Level 3 Applied A level

 The exam board is ‘WJEC’ and the course is the ‘Level 3 Applied Diploma in Criminology’.
 Please click here for further information about the course.

-Grade 5 in GCSE English Language and English Literature.
+Grade 5 in GCSE English.

 The Criminology A Level course provides a really good introduction to a range of degree courses and careers, and is ideal for students wishing to study criminology, law, politics, social policy or sociology at university.
 It is also very . is relevant for students interested in any role within the criminal justice system, such as in the police force, prison officer, probation officer or crime scene investigator.